OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Effectiveness Assessment

 Launch the app with various reverse engineering tools and frameworks installed on your test device.
-Include at least the following: Frida, Cydia Substrate, Cycript, SSL KillSwitch and the Needle Agent.
+Include at least the following: Frida, Cydia Substrate, Cycript, SSL Kill Switch and the Needle Agent.

 The app should respond in some way to the presence of those tools.
 For example by: